-This Post contains affiliate links.
-We will be compensated for anything you purchase through those links at no additional cost to you.
+This post contains affiliate links.
+I will be compensated for purchased made through those links at no additional cost to you.
 All views expressed are my own.
 Thank you for your support!
+Today, I'm posting on Lindsey's behalf!
+She had some glitches with our site, which was unfortunate because she was so excited about this pumpkin post!

 |